BeauPrime/BeauRoutine/README.md

 tween.YoyoLoop(); // Run forwards and reversed forever. tween.YoyoLoop(2); // Run forwards then reversed 2 times.

+// You can even set the Tween to run FROM the given target
+// to the current value instead of the other way around. tween.From();

 // You can also apply easing functions. tween.Ease( Curve.Smooth ); // Apply a pre-made easing function.
 tween.Ease( AnimationCurve.Linear(0, 0, 1, 1) ); // Apply a Unity AnimationCurve for more customizable control.